Live the High Life,

 Fishing at the Newport Ponds:

 Only owners and families residing in Newport are permitted to fish.
-Guests must be accompanied by the owning.
+Guests must be accompanied by the owners.
 This applies to all amenities including the Boardwalk.
 Those who don't comply will be trespassing.
 The Board, as well as anyone, has the right to call the Sheriff's dept as appropriate.

 Pets: